KEyD1205/convey_game/README.md

 # Game_of_life_variant

-this is a new game created by deyang
+this is a new game created by deyang, oriented by convey's game of life. this game provides some more control for the user on the came, including to edit the grid at any time, to stop the simulation and to change the rules about survival and death of cells.